Recent scientific publications

 Environmental disclosure has a positive impact on investment recommendations.
 More surprisingly, financial analysts are less likely to give recommendations in favor of a company that displays environmental disclosure with low-level assurance than for a company with no assurance statement at all.

-When assurance is voluntary and there are at least two levels, this study results suggest that firms should avoid selecting the lowest level of assurance because it negatively affects investor decisions.
+When assurance is voluntary and there are at least two levels, this study's results suggest that firms should avoid selecting the lowest level of assurance because it negatively affects investor decisions.
 From this perspective, firms should devote sufficient effort and resources to obtain at least Level 2 environmental disclosure assurance.

-Practical implications
+Pratical implications

 Given the recommendations made by financial analysts, the authors could expect that firms may prefer to engage in a higher level of assurance or to provide no assurance rather than minimize their financial efforts and resources to select a lower level of voluntary assurance regarding environmental disclosure.